 1. Treat your voice with kindness

-See a vocal coach if you want a singer’s toolkit to give you options on how to develop your voice.
+See a vocal coach if you want a singer’s technique toolkit that supports, nurtures and offers you options on how to develop your voice.

 2. Learn to love YOUR unique sound